alyyousuf7/lunch-lambda/README.md

 ## How to use?
-So basically it's deployed on AWS Lambda (but can easily be used as CLI, with minor changes).
-You can easily build this for Lamda using the following
+So basically it's deployed on AWS Lambda (but can easily be used as CLI, with correct environment variables).
+You can easily build this for Lamda using the following command:
-command:

 ```bash
 $ GOOS=linux go build .